stevapple/swift-log-telegram/README.md

 You can chat with [BotFather](https://t.me/BotFather) to create a new bot and get its API token.
 The config methods are described [here](https://core.telegram.org/bots#6-botfather).

-You need to pass the token to `TelegramLogHandler` to set it up.
+You need to pass the token to `TelegramLogHandler.init` to set it up.

 ### Get a Target Chat ID